 If parents are still not satisfied with the decision, they should proceed to Stage 3.

 If parents seek to invoke Stage 3, following a failure to reach an earlier resolution, the matter will then be referred to the Complaints Panel for consideration.
 The Panel will consist of at least three persons not directly involved in matters detailed in the complaint, one of whom shall be independent of the management and running of the school.
 Each of the Panel members shall be appointed by The Proprietor.
-He, on behalf of the Panel, will then acknowledge the complaint and schedule a hearing to take place as soon as practicable and normally within a week.
+He, on behalf of the Panel, will then acknowledge the complaint and schedule a hearing to take place as soon as practicable and normally within fourteen days.
 If the Panel deems it necessary, it may require that further particulars of the complaint or any related matter be supplied in advance of the hearing.
 Copies of such particulars shall be supplied to all parties not later than 2 days prior to the hearing.
 The parents may attend the hearing and be accompanied to the hearing by one other person if they wish.
 This may be a relative, teacher or friend.
 Legal representation will not normally be appropriate.
 If possible, the Panel will resolve the parents’ complaint immediately without further need for investigation.
 Where further investigation is required, the Panel will decide how it should be carried out.
 After due consideration of all the facts they consider relevant, the Panel will make findings and may make recommendations.

 The Panel will write to the parents informing them of its decision and the reasons for it, within 5 working days of the hearing (although additional time may be required if it is necessary to carry out further investigations following the hearing).
 The decision of the Panel will be final.
 A copy of the Panel’s findings and recommendations (if any) will be sent by electronic mail or otherwise given to the parents, and, where relevant, the person complained about as well as the Proprietor and the Head.
 A copy of the Panel’s findings and recommendations (if any) will also be available for inspection on the school premises by the Proprietor and the Head.